ImVictorM/Smith-API/README.md

 npm install
 ```

-5. Create (or recreate) and populate the database
+5. (Optional) Create/recreate and populate the database
+> if this step fails, wait a while untill the mysql container is running propperly
 ```
 npm run db:create
 ```